ChiZhang18/Chi-Zhang-exercise/Final Project.md

 | key8:explicitTRUE             |           2.513174e+07|             1.057592e+07|             2.3763173|              0.0176287|
 | valence:key8                  |           3.149553e+07|             1.701434e+07|             1.8511171|              0.0643765|
 | speechiness:key8              |          -3.889988e+07|             2.753208e+07|            -1.4128928|              0.1579235|
+> Table3: coefficients of the second model

-From the second model, I could clearly see that danceability, energy, liveness, loudness, mode, speechiness and key 6 have positive effects on streams, which means the more these factors used in the song, the more people the song will be played.
-Also, I need to pay attention to release duration of the album .
-The longer the release duration is, the song will be played by less people, which means people prefer to play latest songs on.
+From the second model, I could clearly see that *danceability, energy, liveness, loudness, mode, speechiness* and *key 6* have positive effects on streams, which means the more these factors used in the song, the more people the song will be played.
+Also, I intend to pay attention to *release duration* of the track .
+The longer the release duration is, the song will be played by less people, which means users prefer to play latest songs on.

-<b> Figure3: partial dependence plot (the fifth Model) </b>

 ![](final_project_files/figure-markdown_github/pdp-1.png)
+> Figure3: partial dependence plot (the fifth Model)

-Last but not the least, I plot the partial dependence for each variable contained in the fifth model, and the results seems similar to those derived from the second model, which guarantee the robustness of results.
+Last but not the least, I plot the partial dependence for each variable contained in the fifth model, and the results seem similar to those derived from the second model, which guarantee the robustness of results.
 In conclusion, both selected linear model(the second model) and the decision tree model(the fifth model) provided me with similar results.

 PCA and Clustering
 ------------------

 ### Methodology Statement

 In this section I would like to segment the 1,502 songs into groups with similar features in order to recommend to listeners who share the same interests/taste.
 For the reason of reducing unnecessary noises and computations, I first reduced the initial 25 variables by PCA.
-Next, I clustered them into groups with similar principle components, and based on the features in each principal component and the actual songs in each cluster, I were able to describe them in secular terminologies such as ??genre??.
+Next, I clustered them into groups with similar principle components, and based on the features in each principal component and the actual songs in each cluster, I were able to describe them in secular terminologies such as *"genre"*.

 ### Part1: PCA

-I would like to use PCA to balance between the amount of computation load and explanatory variability, while eliminating as much noise as possible from the data.
+In this part, I would like to use PCA to balance between the amount of computation load and explanatory variability, while eliminating as much noise as possible from the data.
 After demeaning and scaling of the data with standard deviation, I calculated the the loading matrix/scores matrix in order to derive the proportion of variance explained (PVE) and decide the number of principal components needed.

-<b>Table4: PCA components</b>

 | ID   | Standard deviation  | Proportion of Variance | Cumulative Proportion |
 |:-----|:--------------------|:-----------------------|:----------------------|